-On June 22, 2007, Hansen Medical Inc., a company for whom we had conducted certain research, filed a complaint against us in the Superior Court of the State of California, County of Santa Clara.
+On June 22, 2007, Hansen Medical Inc., a company for which we had conducted certain research, filed a complaint against us in the Superior Court of the State of California, County of Santa Clara.
 On March 18, 2008, the Complaint was amended and alleges misappropriation of trade secrets, aiding and abetting breach of fiduciary duty, unfair competition, breach of contract, conversion, intentional interference with contract, breach of implied covenant of good faith and fair dealing, declaratory judgment, and fraud.
 In addition to money damages in an unspecified amount, the plaintiff company seeks, among other things, equitable relief, including an injunction against our using the allegedly misappropriated trade secrets in connection with another project of ours.
 We have answered the complaint and intend to defend ourselves vigorously in this matter.
 We also filed a counterclaim against the plaintiff company and an amended counterclaim on March 18, 2008.
 Our counterclaim asserts claims for declaratory judgment, misappropriation of trade secrets, breach of contract, unfair competition under the California Business and Professional Code, breach of implied covenant of good faith and fair dealing, declaratory judgment, and unjust enrichment.
 We seek money damages from the counterclaim defendant in an amount to be proven at trial and equitable, including declaratory, relief.
+In April 2008, the parties participated in a non-binding arbitration.
+In May 2008, the arbitrator rendered a non-binding award.
+In June 2008, Luna rejected the non-binding award, and the case is proceeding to trial on the merits.
 While we believe the plaintiff's claims are without merit, we cannot predict the ultimate outcome of this litigation.

 If we do not succeed in prosecuting our claims against Hansen Medical, Inc. or if Hansen Medical, Inc. prevails on one or more of its claims, we may not recover our damages.
-In addition, if Hansen Medical, Inc. is successful, we may be required to pay substantial damages, and we may lose the ability to freely use certain of our intellectual property, any or all of which could materially harm our business.
+In addition, if Hansen Medical, Inc. is successful, we may be required to pay substantial damages, and we may lose the ability to freely use or license others to use certain of our intellectual property, any or all of which could materially harm our business.